keigoi/ocaml-mpst/instructions.md

 (TODO: Maybe put a picture here?)

-## Additional information
+## Additional commands and examples
-* For instructions for compiling the ocaml-mpst on your own machine, see [README.md](https://github.com/keigoi/ocaml-mpst/edit/master/readme.md).
 * All examples are already compiled and the executables are ```in_build/default/examples/**.exe.```
 * The file [examples/mpst/toy_oauth.ml file](examples/mpst/toy_oauth.ml) contains the running example from the paper (Section 2).
 You can compile and run it with: